-A unique residency experience, MUSC's post-doctoral program in Digital Dentistry is the first full-time program of its kind worldwide.
-It is a two-year clinical program with an emphasis on prosthodontic rehabilitations using multiple digital and analog systems to restore routine to complex patients.
+The Digital Dentistry Residency at the Medical University of South Carolina is the first full-time program of its kind.
+This unique, postdoctoral experience is a two-year clinical program with an emphasis on prosthodontic rehabilitations using multiple digital and analog systems to restore routine to complex patients.

-Candidates will have the opportunity to complete an MSD (Master of Science in Dentistry, College of Dental Medicine, Digital Dentistry Track).
+Candidates will have the opportunity to complete a Master of Science in Dentistry (MSD) in Digital Dentistry.
 This degree requires completion of a research project and defense of a thesis project.
 The didactic component of the program includes treatment planning seminars and literature review seminars in addition to formal lecture courses.
 The Master's degree program is completed simultaneously with the clinical certificate program in Digital Dentistry and there is no option for a certificate-only program.
 The Master's degree and certificate in Digital Dentistry program is a minimum of 24 months in length.
 A research project culminating in the defense of a thesis is mandatory, and preparation of a manuscript suitable for publication in a peer-reviewed journal is strongly recommended.

 John Ference, D.M.D.